The First Nations Peoples Cultural Heritage Aboriginal Corporation

 The team has the following relevant qualifications and experience:

-- Dr Dale Kerwin: taught cultural heritage management at the University of Canberra.
+- Dr Dale Kerwin: Taught cultural heritage management at the University of Canberra as a tutor/lecturer (1989-1991).
 He also worked in North Queensland at Laura for the Ang Gnarra Aboriginal Corporation in 1992 training Aboriginal and Torres Strait Islander rangers.
 Dale worked for the Queensland government and the Aboriginal and Torres Strait Islander Advisory Board (Mr Neville Bonner) advising on cultural heritage policy for over ten years.
 He was also a member of the former National Indigenous Cultural Heritage Officers Network, funded by the Commonwealth.
 He has written several papers and books on Aboriginal cultural heritage.

 - Harry Van Issum: Lecturer, Indigenous Studies at Griffith University.
-Certificate IV in Workplace Training and Assessment, Diploma of Teaching, Bachelors of Education, Master of Education, PhD (currently enrolled).
-Harry is a Woppaburra man, with extensive experience in cultural heritage in his own country, from repatriation of remains in 1992 through to being engaged as the traditional use of marine resources consultant in the Keppel region since 2010.
+Certificate IV in Workplace Training and Assessment, Diploma of Teaching, Bachelor of Education, Master of Education, PhD (currently enrolled).
+Harry is a Woppaburra man, with extensive experience in cultural heritage in his own country, from repatriation of remains in 1992 through to being engaged as a consultant on the traditional use of marine resources in the Keppel region since 2010.
 Harry incorporates his vision of 'reading country' into various lectures and within his higher degree studies.
-He has been the director of a registered training organisations since 2007 and has delivered extensive workplace training to Aboriginal people.
+He has been the director of a registered training organisation since 2007 and has delivered extensive workplace training to Aboriginal people.
 He has also worked as a mentor for the Queensland Rural Training Alliance for communities such as Doonadgee and Mornington Island.

 The First Nations Peoples Cultural Heritage Aboriginal Corporation has been incorporated since 2007.
-The board of directors have university degrees in education (are educators) and cultural heritage management.
+The board of directors are educators and have university degrees in education and cultural heritage management.
 Several also have their Certificate IV in Work Place Training (train the trainer), and have worked in both the university and TAFE sectors.
 For example, since 1989 Dr Kerwin has worked in the field of Indigenous education and cultural heritage management at both university and community organisations.

 PLEASE NOTE: The Register of Cultural Heritage Management Training Providers is provided for information only.
 The Department of Sustainability, Environment, Water, Population and Communities does not endorse or recommend any listed training provider on the Register or warrant that any providers are suitable or appropriately qualified.
 Organisations should conduct their own procurement processes before choosing or engaging a trainer.
 Information on the Register is as provided by the listed training providers.